pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324xG_EVAL/Examples/HASH/HASH_SHA1MD5/readme.txt

 @par Example Description

-This example provides a short description of how to use the HASH peripheral to hash data using SHA-1 and MD5 Algorithms.
+How to use the HASH peripheral to hash data with SHA-1 and MD5 algorithms.

-For this example, no DMA is used for data transfer.
+For this example, DMA is not used for data transfer, the CPU is using HASH peripheral in polling mode.

 The SHA-1 message digest result is a 160 bit data and the MD5 message digest result is a 128 bit data.